 Employment Law Consultations

-A consultation is an initial meeting with a lawyer.
-As explained below, an employment law consultation serves several different purposes including allowing your lawyer to evaluate your potential legal claims and helping you determine the best way to enforce your legal rights.Tell Your Story
+A consultation is an initial meeting with a lawyer about your legal issues.
+As explained below, an employment law consultation serves several different purposes, including allowing you to tell your story, giving your lawyer an opportunity to evaluate your potential legal claims, and helping you determine the best way to enforce your legal rights.An Opportunity to Tell Your Story

-Another important purpose of this initial meeting is to allow your lawyer to determine whether you have any legal claims and evaluate those claims for you.
-For example, we can help you determine whether you have a claim of discrimination, harassment or retaliation, or a violation of another one of your employment law rights, and assess the strengths and weaknesses of those claims.Determine Your Best Option
+Another important purpose of this initial meeting is to allow your lawyer to determine whether you have any legal claims, and to evaluate those claims for you.
+For example, our firm can help you determine whether you have a claim of discrimination, harassment or retaliation, or a violation of another one of your employment law rights, and assess the strengths and weaknesses of those claims.Help Determine Your Best Option

-Yet another reason for an employment law consultation is to help you decide the best way to enforce your legal rights.
-Many clients contact an employment lawyer wanting to sue right away.
-But litigation is not always the best option.
-There usually are alternatives to consider, such as trying to negotiate a settlement or severance package or filing a claim with a state or federal agency.
+In other instances, we can discuss the best way to enforce your legal rights.
+While many clients contact an employment lawyer wanting to sue right away, litigation is not always the best option.
+There usually are alternatives to consider, such as trying to negotiate a settlement or severance package, or filing a claim with a state or federal agency.

 Yet another benefit of a consultation is to get to know your lawyer before you hire him or her to represent you.
-Employment law cases are usually very personal and emotionally charged.
+Employment law cases usually are very personal and emotionally charged.
 Lawsuits can take many months or even years.
-Before you hire a lawyer, you should make sure you trust and feel comfortable working with him or her.
+As a result, before you hire a New Jersey employment lawyer you should make sure you trust and feel comfortable working with him or her.